naver/arcus-python-client/README.md

 ## Requirement

-This driver is made by python 3.0 and it use kazoo module to handle zookeeper.
+This driver is made by python 3.0 and it uses kazoo module to handle zookeeper.
 Install kazoo first: https://kazoo.readthedocs.org

 ## Use

 Just import arcus.py and arcus_mc_node.py.
 test.py is basic functional test for this driver and you can get detail information about that.

-Visit arcus cache clout project at github to get more detail information. https://github.com/naver/arcus
+Visit arcus cache cloud project at github to get more detail information. https://github.com/naver/arcus